dxgiang/ExamApp-Swing/README.md

    - Can show list of account
    - Can show application
 3. The Exam Test
-4. While you're in Login/Register, you cannot exit the app.
-Just login as root can exit the app.
+4. While you're in Exam, you cannot exit the app.
+Just finish and it will close.

 THIS IS JUST A TEST VERSION.
 I JUST LEARNED PROGRAMMING SO THE APP LOOKS A BIT UGLY.
 SORRY FOR MY BAD ENGLISH =))